-Here are a few tips for designing a timeless bathroom:
+Tips for designing a timeless bathroom

 - Choose neutral colors like white, gray, blue, black, or natural wood for the vanities and linen cabinets.